General formative aim

-- Forth formative object: the improvement of the linguistic and communicative capacities, enriched by the hermeneutic conceptual problematic heritage.
+- Forth formative object: the improvement of the linguistic and communicative capacities, enriched by the general hermeneutic conceptual problematic heritage, and by pedagogical hermeneutic in particular.
 At the end of the course the student will be able to integrate his/her own educational language with what comes from the hermeneutic part.

 The course will mainly deal with the following topics.

-- Elements of hermeneutic history: from classic age to Dilthey;
+- elements of hermeneutic history: from classic age to Schleiermacher and Dilthey;

-- Nineteenth Century hermeneutics: Heidegger, Gadamer e Ricoeur;
+- nineteenth Century hermeneutics: Heidegger, Gadamer , Betti and Ricoeur;

 Texts for the exam

-- D. Loro, Ermeneutica pedagogica e il problema della verità.
-Lecture notes, 2013-2014. ( The “dispensa” will be available at the end of the course by the libreria Ateneo, Lungadige Porta Vittoria, 37. www.ateneovr.it).
+- D. Loro, Ermeneutica pedagogica.
+The interpretative dimension of education, Lecture notes, 2014-2015.
+The lecture notes will be available at the end of the course by the bookshop Ateneo, Lungadige Porta Vittoria, 37. www.ateneovr.it.

 - M. Baldini, Virtù dell’errore.
 Fra epistemologia e pedagogia, Brescia, ed.
 La Scuola, 2012.